jitlogic/zorka/docs/UserGuide/04apiref.md

 It will take arguments from `in1` and `in2`, ensure that these are long integers and stores result at `out`.

+#### Storing data across method calls using ThreadLocal

+Sometimes it is useful to use data grabbed from some method and use it along with other method further down call stack.
+The following methods can be used with thread local objects:

+    sdef = sdef.set(src, threadLocal)
+    sdef = sdef.get(dst, threadLocal)
+    sdef = sdef.remove(threadLocal)

+Thread local object has to be declared in BSH script and is passed as `threadLocal` argument to each of these methods.
+Method `set()` stores value from slot `src` in `threadLocal`.
+Method `get()` reads value from `threadLocal` and stores it in slot `dst`.
+Last method clears `threadLocal`, so stored object can be garbage collected (granted there are no more references pointing to it).

+#### Using custom processors

 There is also a generic method for adding custom processors:

     sdef = sdef.withProcessor(processor);